isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-concerts/index.md

 ###  [3.
 Nikon D5300 24.2 MP CMOS Digital SLR Camera - #3 Pick](https://www.amazon.com/dp/B00I1CPA0O/?tag=p-policy-20)

-[Nikon D5300](https://en.wikipedia. org/wiki/Nikon_D5300) is a compact DSLR that has a 24.
-4-megapixel sensor and an [Expeed 4](https://en.wikipedia. org/wiki/Expeed#Expeed_4) processor, which means a higher resolution to give you excellent shots in live shows or concerts.
+[Nikon D5300](https://en.wikipedia.org/wiki/Nikon_D5300)is a compact DSLR that has a 24.
+4-megapixel sensor and an [Expeed 4](https://en.wikipedia.org/wiki/Expeed#Expeed_4)processor, which means a higher resolution to give you excellent shots in live shows or concerts.

 Hence, when you take images, you can easily blow them up or make them big or even crop.
 Its possible to print even on 11 by 16 while still achieving top clarity.
 With its optical viewfinder, you can create pictures that are centered or even off-centered.